 Though I omitted the implementation of the filter_test_case_from_source_file() method for brevity, the idea is that any subclass of the Parser class must implement this method, as it is decorated with @abstractmethod.

 More common object-oriented languages (like Java, Kotlin) have a clear separation between the interface and the implementation of a class.
 For example, some languages provide an explicit interface keyword that allows us to define the methods that a class must have without any implementation.
 In such an environment, an abstract class is one that provides both an interface and a concrete implementation of some, but not all, methods.
 Any class can explicitly state that it implements a given interface.
+Python’s ABCs help to supply the functionality of interfaces without compromising on the benefits of duck typing.

 Recently, I wrote a Cypress test where I had to copy a configuration file from one container to another container.
 As you may know, the easiest way to do that is to use the “docker cp” command.
 This post is a step-by-step how-to I used to achieve this.